 What does 'support' or 'fit' mean?
 Support starts with 2-cards in Partners suit.
 Support is when it is evident that the partnership hold 8+ cards in a suit or 7-cards containing 6+ HCP.
 Good support means that if the lowest card is removed Partner still has support, e.g. so J-10-x or x-x-x-x or better.
 Very good support means holding a biddable hand in the suit proposed by Partner.
 A fit is when the partnership holds sufficient cards and HCP for an agreed trump suit.

 What are a 'raise', a 'preference bid' and a 'take-out' bid?
 If Partner has a free bid or if Partner supports Openers suit above the minimum level of reply, it is a raise (e.g. 1♥ - Pass - 2♥ is a raise as is 1♥ - 1♠ - 3♥).
 A preference bid is 1♥ - 1♠ - 2♥ means "I prefer to play 2♥ rather than Pass".
 A preference bid is also where a player expresses a preference for one of two suits bid by Partner.
 A take-out is a natural bid that is neither a raise nor a preference bid (note this is not a take-out double).

 What is a 'limit' bid?
-These are bids that define an upper limit, or a small range of points, to a bid.
+These are bids that define an upper limit, or a small range of points.
 Raises, rebids, and No Trump bids are limit bids, as are the weak-two opening bids.
 Some players using strong 2♣ and 2♦ will have a limit bid on 2♣.
 Some players consider pre-empts a limit bid as well.

 What is 'offensive' and 'defensive' potential?
 Offensive potential is the trick potential of the suit added to the honour tricks held in the other suits, and trick potential depends upon the strength and length of the suit.
 An opening bid promises an offensive hand of 7 tricks assuming that partner delivers a 'fit' and about 8-10 DH (i.e. together 20-22 DH).
 A partnership bidding to a 2-level would expect to have an offensive potential of 8 tricks.
 An opening weak-two is made with a decent offensive hand but where a 1-level bid would overstate its defensive potential.
 A pre-empt promises an offensive potential of 7 tricks (assuming minimum support from partner), and poor defensive potential (usually max.
 1½ defensive tricks in total).
 If the different between offensive and defensive potential is 5 tricks or more the hands are offensively oriented, otherwise much depends upon the evolution of the bidding.